 By Carsten Baumann

-Baumann is the Director of Strategic Initiatives and Solution Architect at Schneider Electric.
-As a solution architect, Baumann helps clients with their Industrial IoT and Microgrid initiatives that achieve greater resiliency and sustainability objectives, while creating economic benefits.
-Prior to this role, he supported the consulting and engineering community by advising on resource-optimized energy management solutions in the data center market.
+Baumann is a solutions architect with Schneider Electric.
+He helps clients with their Industrial IoT and Microgrid initiatives that achieve greater resiliency and sustainability objectives, while creating economic benefits.

 Do you have a comment?
 Share your thoughts in the Comments section below, or send an e-mail to the Editor at email@example.com.